jehy/husky-check-email/README.md

 }
 ```

-If you want to validate several email domains:
+If you want to validate email against several domains:
 ```json
 {
   "husky": {